Anannyap7/AlgoExpert-DSA/Arrays/sorted-squared-array.md

   retrun result
 ```
 ### Complexity Analysis:
 1. Time Complexity: ```O(n)``` where 'n' is the size of the given array.
 2. Space Complexity: ```O(n)``` for creating and storing the resulting array.

+## Key Takeaways:
+1. If an array of positive and negative numbers are sorted, the biggest even power of elements inside this array will either be in the start or beginning of the array, depending on their absolute values.
+Use this concept to recursively update the start and end pointer comparisons.
+2. Try to think if using two pointers instead of one within a sorted array, moving in different directions can reduce time complexity.